-The Commission shall require the Applicant to maintain a twenty-five (25) foot wide contiguous, undisturbed vegetative buffer measured from, and parallel to, the wetland resource boundary, as a minimum.
+The Commission shall require the Applicant to maintain a twenty-five (25) foot wide contiguous, undisturbed vegetative buffer measured from, and parallel to, the wetland resource boundary.

-An Applicant may request a variation from the minimum twenty-five foot "no alteration zone".
+An Applicant may request a variation from the "no alteration zone".
 The Applicant shall provide to the Commission information and evidence of why a variation is needed, and how the Applicant will meet the purpose of the Bylaw to protect wetlands, water resources, and adjoining land as stated in Section 1 of the Bylaw.